lucasols/palinter/src/test_cases/rules_expect/name_is_not.md

       filePascalNOT.ts: ''

 expected_errors:
-  - "File './folder/fileNOT.ts' error: should not match pattern '*NOT.ts'"
+  - "File ./folder/fileNOT.ts:\n • should not match pattern '*NOT.ts'"
-  - "Folder './folder/subFolderNOT' error: should not match pattern '*NOT'"
+  - "Folder ./folder/subFolderNOT:\n • should not match pattern '*NOT'"
 ```